-In both type of cases, the Authority must inform the complainant, the victim, the police officer in question etc. again within 6 months if the case has not yet been decided.
+In both type of cases, the authority must inform the complainant, the victim, the police officer in question etc. again within 6 months if the decision still has not been rendered.

-Generally, The Independent Police Complaints Authority handles all aspects of inquiries and investigations, and consequently the police will be involved in the processing of these cases to a very limited extent only.
+Generally, the Independent Police Complaints Authority handles all aspects of inquiries and investigations, and consequently the police will merely be involved in the processing of these cases to a very limited extent.
 However, the police may deal with urgent matters concerning inquiries and investigations.
-In addition, The Independent Police Complaints Authority may request the National Police (Rigspolitiet) to assist the authority in its investigations.
+In addition, the Independent Police Complaints Authority may request the National Police (Rigspolitiet) to assist the authority in its investigations.

-The rules solely concern complaints about conduct and criminal proceedings involving police personnel (and from 1 July 2018 military personnel assisting the police).
-Hence, complaints about substantive decisions and actions taken by the police in connection with their processing of cases do not fall within the scope of the scheme.
-Complaints about police (operational) action outside the scope of criminal justice procedure will, therefore, have to be lodged with the Commissioner of the relevant police district (Politidirektøren) or the National Police.
+The rules solely concern complaints regarding conduct and criminal proceedings involving police personnel (and from 1 July 2018 military personnel assisting the police).
+Hence, complaints about substantive decisions and actions taken by the police in connection with their processing of cases do not fall within the scope of the rules.
+Complaints about police (operational) action outside the scope of criminal justice procedure are handled by the Commissioner of the relevant police district (Politidirektøren) or the National Police.
 Act No. 444 of 9 June 2004 on police activities (politiloven) deals with the rules on police actions outside the scope of criminal justice.
-Police actions taken as part of criminal investigations may be complained against to the Regional Public Prosecutor (Statsadvokaten).
+Complaints on police actions involving criminal investigations are handled by the Regional Public Prosecutor.